Learning Frequently Asked Questions (FAQ)

 Depending on how many students you are bringing, there may be other learning groups visiting at the same time as you, along with members of the public.

-Your staff are more than welcome to purchase refreshments from our Farmhouse Café, our visitor centre shop and our farm shop.
+Your staff are more than welcome to purchase refreshments from our Farmhouse Café, wagon hovel, our visitor centre shop and our farm shop.
+Please ensure all children are supervised when organising the purchase of refreshments.